wp-plugins/lightbox-plus/readme.txt

 4. Lightbox Plus - Inline Content (Form)

 == Change Log ==

+= 2.5.5 =
+* Fixed some issues when default jQuery of versions less than 1.4.3 (minimum required) were causing images to not load
+* Fixed some jQuery methods in admin panel to work with versions of jQuery older than 1.6
+* Updated ColorBox to version 1.3.21.1
+ * Fixed global event issue for jQuery 1.9

 = 2.5.4 =
 * Updated gallery shortcode replacement to match current implementation in WordPress